Prashant-1008/GenZ-Bodhi/README.md

 # GenZ-Bodhi

 The code will be uploaded soon..
+A minor error occured.
 Sorry for the inconvinience.